 In hockey, Charlesworth was selected in the stage under-16 hockey side in 1966 and 1967.
 At just 18 years of age, he was selected in the state senior hockey team.
 Between 1972 and 1989 he appeared for WA in 17 national championships.
 In 1972 he first represented Australia and later that year had his first taste of Olympic competition at the Munich Games.

-Four years later at the 1976 Munich Games, he was captain of the Australian team that won silver.
+Four years later at the 1976 Montreal Games, he was part of the Australian team that won silver.
 The Games were played for the first time ever on synthetic turf, apart from matches throughout Europe on the way to Games.
 The Australians had had no experience on such a surface, but they relished it.
 The toughest match of their progress to the final come in a play off with India, after the teams had tied for second place in their pool.
 After 70 minutes of regulation play, the score was one all.
 After 16 minutes extra time, nothing had changed, and three 7½ minute passages of sudden death play yielded no result.
 In a five-man goalmouth shootout Charlesworth had the last shot to give Australia a 5-4 win.
 New Zealand won the final 1-0 after scoring a penalty goal, the one Australian shot into the net was disallowed as dangerous.

 Due to the Australian team boycotting the 1980 Moscow Olympics, Charlesworth next competed at the 1984 LA Olympics, where the team finished fourth, losing to Great Britain in the bronze medal play off.